JetBrains/intellij-platform-plugin-template/README.md

 > **Note:** Dependabot doesn't yet support checking of the Gradle Wrapper.
 Check the [Gradle Releases][gradle-releases] page and update it with:
 > ```bash
-> ./gradlew wrapper --gradle-version 6.8 --distribution-type=all
+> ./gradlew wrapper --gradle-version 6.8
 > ```

 ### Changelog maintenance